skills/test-with-actions/.github/steps/2-step.md

    {% endraw %}

-   > **💡 Note:** This is not required, but it simplifies our Ruleset in next step.
-Rulesets require selecting specific job names.
+   > **💡 Note:** This is not usually required, but it simplifies our ruleset in the next step since rulesets require selecting specific job names.

 1. Above the editor, on the right, click the **Commit changes...** button.
 Commit directly to the `main` branch.